MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 We'll add the following support and features:

-- General availability of Microsoft Edge kiosk mode with assigned access single app on Windows.
+- General availability of Microsoft Edge kiosk mode with assigned access single app on Windows 10 1909 and higher.
 - Additional features for parity with Microsoft Edge Legacy.
 - Integration with Intune to configure devices using kiosk mode profile UX.
-- Additional accelerators will be blocked.
+- Additional keyboard shortcuts will be blocked.
 - Restrict the launch of other applications from the browser.

 ## See also